 2017’s word was “intentional.”
 (Read that post here.)

 I wrote in that post that one of my top intentions was to become an author.
 It’s amazing what setting and sharing an intention can do, because that book is almost here!
-So close…The Modern Seller is coming out in Spring 2018, and I couldn’t be more excited to share it with you.
+So close…The Modern Seller is coming out later this year, and I couldn’t be more excited to share it with you.

 When I come up with my One Word, it usually starts with a brainstorm list, and then the random post-it note or text as other words pop up.
 I was feeling a little stuck for this year’s word.
 I felt like the words I was coming up with were just a little too… overused… not personal enough… just not quite the right fit.
 Words like courageous, accelerate, impact.